plutzilla/plutzilla.github.io/_drafts/agile-product-backlog-management.md

 The **defects** are prioritized according to the Risk they pose.
 There is no silver bullet how to prioritize them along Business items (User Stories) - the company has to define itself how to measure the value of the Risk mitigation.
 One of the options is to define the expected remediation time for certain Risk ratings, and then after evaluation of the defect, plan the remediation according to this expectation.

-In order to prepare the backlog items for implementation, the **Definition of Ready** needs to be defined.
+In order to prepare the backlog items for implementation, the **Definition of Ready** (DoR) needs to be defined.
 The DoR is the alignment between the Team, Product Owner and other stakeholders on the criteria the item needs to meet, so it could be accepted to Sprint for implementation.

 The example of the DoR for the User Story: